neurobagel/documentation/docs/infrastructure.md

         ].
     ```

-    Then you can create a new graph db with the following command (replace "my_db" as needed):
+    Then, create a new graph database with the following command (replace "my_db" as needed).
+    If your `data-config.ttl` is not in the current directory, replace `"@data-config.ttl"` in the command with `"@PATH/TO/data-config.ttl"`.

     ```bash
     curl -X PUT -u "admin:NewAdminPassword" http://localhost:7200/repositories/my_db --data-binary "@data-config.ttl" -H "Content-Type: application/x-turtle"